A Semi-Analytic Algorithm for Constructing Lower Dimensional Elliptic Tori in Planetary Systems: Introduction

 \section{Introduction}

-Since the birth of the KAM theory (see~\cite{Kolmogorov-1954}, \cite{Moser-1962} and~\cite{Arnold-1963.1}), the invariant tori are expected to be the key dynamical object which explains the (nearly perfect) quasi-periodicity of the planetary motions of our Solar System.
+Since the birth of KAM theory (see~\cite{Kolmogorov-1954}, \cite{Moser-1962} and~\cite{Arnold-1963.1}), invariant tori are expected to be the key dynamical objects which may explain the (nearly perfect) quasi-periodicity of the planetary motions of our Solar System.
+On the other hand, Poincar\'e has widely discussed the role of periodic orbits, namely of one-dimensional tori.
+A natural extension is the search for lower dimensional invariant tori, which are characterized by quasi-periodic motions with a number of frequencies lower than the actual number of degrees of freedom of the system.